schneider128k/machine_learning_course/README.md

 ### Logistic regression, gradient for squared error loss, and gradient for binary cross entropy loss

 Logistic regression is used for binary classification problems. *Binary* means that there are only two classes.
 For instance, an image has to be classified as either a cat or a dog.
-There is only one output neuron whose indicates the class.
+There is only one output neuron whose activation indicates the class (say, 1=dog, 0=cat).
 It is best to use the *binary cross entropy loss* instead of the *squared error loss*.

-*Sigmoid activation* is used in multi-class, multi-label classification problems.
+*Sigmoid activation* functions are used in multi-class, multi-label classification problems.
 The number of output neurons is equal to the number of classes, and each neuron uses the sigmoid activation function.
-We use the binary cross entropy loss for each output neuron.
+The binary cross entropy loss is used for each output neuron.

   - [Logistic regression notes](https://github.com/schneider128k/machine_learning_course/blob/master/slides/logistic_regression.pdf)